emiller/terminal.sublime-package/README.md

     Goto -> Open Terminal Here (CTRL+T)

-While in your editor you can use the hotkey `CTRL+T` (or `Command+T`) to open a terminal at the location of the current file being edited.
+While in your editor you can use the hotkey `CTRL+T` to open a terminal at the location of the current file being edited.

 ***